OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: OriStitch

 \subsubsection{Resolution}

 OriStitch is subject to a minimum size for each face to allow sufficient space to place all stitches.
 The minimal size of faces to be converted to OriStitch hinges has an edge length of 8.4mm and is predominantly constrained by embroidery machine limits.
 Typical machines have a needle point safety margin (distance between points) of 0.3mm, as shown in Figure~\ref{fig:resolution}, this is the main constraint for the size of faces in OriStitch.
 The channel stitch in the center is reduced to the minimal size, each corner requires three needle points, so on both sides of the active thread path there are exactly three points.
-The active thread path contains up to 6 parallel threads, which in order for the threads to stay flexible requires 0.6mm of width.
-The final constraining factor is the locks titch design, which again for safety margin reasons cannot be further reduced.
+The active thread path contains up to 6 parallel threads, which, in order for the threads to stay flexible, requires 0.6mm of width.
+The final constraining factor is the locks stitch design, which again for safety margin reasons cannot be further reduced.
 The main conclusion is that the resolution really is machine-specific when it comes to the safety margins.
 That said, this assumes a dense fabric (leather, felt, or materials with tightly woven structures), if the fabric has a structure with wider gaps (typical for loosely woven or knitted structures), we recommend increasing the minimum edge length in the model past this resolution before converting to stitch patterns.
+The Oristitch editor warns users when their OBJ file contains triangles that have edges below this minimum resolution, in this case users will have to re-triangulate their file.